Where are we now? One month of Google and Yahoo’s new requirements for bulk senders

 Japan

-Germany and Spain, both of which were clear laggards one month ago, have seen a huge percentage of organizations undertaking DMARC projects and “going all the way” to reach a full p=reject policy.
+Germany and Spain, both of which were clear laggards one month ago, have seen a small percentage of organizations undertaking DMARC projects and “going all the way” to reach a full p=reject policy.

 Organizations that choose to do this when rolling out DMARC are in for an easier road ahead as requirements become more strict.